-The sub-fund excludes companies with a sustainability profile that indicates a high or severe ESG risk, except in special circumstances where a lower weighting than the benchmark weighting is required for these companies in order to manage portfolio risk.
+The sub-fund excludes companies with a sustainability profile that indicates a severe ESG risk.

 The Sustainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the investment universe of the financial product.
 The link to the Sustainability Exclusion Policy can be found in the main body of the Sales Prospectus.